 Caution: Novice paddlers are better off doing this trip when the water flow is low, rather than during the late spring or summer unless there's a more experienced canoeist who can steer the boat.
 We've had inexperienced paddlers on our trips during the higher, faster water levels, and they've had trouble pulling over at intended stops because the water was moving too fast for their skill level.

-Added later: On our most recent trip through Black Canyon, canoes from both our group and others capsized in unusually high and rough water.
-While there were no actually whitewater rapids in this area, there were what I'd call "whirlpools" and waves that were too much for a number of boats and paddlers.
+Update: On our most recent trip through Black Canyon, canoes from both our group and others capsized in unusually high and rough water.
+While there were no actual whitewater rapids in this area, there were what I'd call "whirlpools" and waves that were too much for a number of boats and paddlers.

-Where To Stay Before & After the River Trip
+Where to Stay Before and After the River Trip

 The Black Canyon Shuttle and Boat Rentals